-Battalion (HQSPTBN), Marine Corps Installations East (MCIEAST)-Marine Corps Base (MCB), Camp Lejeune (CAMLEJ) Physical Security (PS).
+Battalion (HQSPTBN), Marine Corps Installations East-Marine Corps Base, Camp Lejeune (MCIEAST-MCB CAMLEJ), Physical Security (PS).

 - (d) Allow members of PS, upon presenting proper identification, access to unit areas commensurate with their individual security clearances.
-The PS liaison will be escorted by the unit Security Officer or command representative; if after working hours, the organizational duty Officer. - (e) Establish a crime prevention education program. - (2) Unit Security Officer.
-Duties include but are not limited to: - (a) Coordinate a viable crime prevention effort within their organizations utilizing enclosures (1) through (6) for guidance.
-Direct liaison with the SES Company, HQSPTBN, MCIEAST-MCB, CAMLEJ PS is authorized and strongly encouraged in setting up and maintaining such programs.
-Crime prevention checklists are available in the references. - (b) Make timely recommendations to commanders concerning crime prevention deficiencies, to include structural improvements, improved or additional lighting, and Bachelor Officer Quarters (BOQ) and Bachelor Enlisted Quarters (BEQ) larceny countermeasures. - (c) Establish and carry out crime prevention orientation program for all newly joined personnel and quarterly refresher programs for all unit personnel. - (d) Monitor crime within their unit and request advice from the SES Company, HQSPTBN, MCIEAST-MCB, CAMLEJ PS liaison concerning methods of crime reduction. - (e) Request annually, in writing, a crime prevention survey for all BOQs and BEQs under their control from SES Company, HQSPTBN, MCIEAST-MCB, CAMLEJ PS. - (3) Provost Marshal (PM), SES Company, HQSPTBN, MCIEAST-MCB CAMLEJ - (a) Exercise the overall staff supervision of the MCAS New River crime prevention program.
+The PS liaison will be escorted by the unit Security Officer or command representative; if after working hours, the organizational duty officer. - (e) Establish a crime prevention education program. - (2) Unit Security Officer.
+Duties include but are not limited to: - (a) Coordinate a viable crime prevention effort, within their organization, utilizing enclosures (1) through (6) for guidance.
+Direct liaison with PS is authorized and strongly encouraged in setting up and maintaining such programs.
+Crime prevention checklists are available in the references. - (b) Make timely recommendations to commanders concerning crime prevention deficiencies, to include structural improvements, improved or additional lighting, and Bachelor Officer Quarters (BOQ) and Bachelor Enlisted Quarters (BEQ) larceny countermeasures. - (c) Establish and carry out crime prevention orientation program for all newly joined personnel and quarterly refresher programs for all unit personnel. - (d) Monitor crime within their unit and request advice from the PS liaison concerning crime reduction methods. - (e) Request annually, in writing, a crime prevention survey for all BOQs and BEQs under their control from PS. - (3) Provost Marshal (PM), SES Company, HQSPTBN, MCIEAST-MCB CAMLEJ - (a) Exercise the overall staff supervision of the MCAS New River crime prevention program. - (b) Supervise the functions of PS, which will:

-- (b) Supervise the functions of PS, which will: - $\underline{1}$ .
-Provide maximum emphasis and expertise to the MCAS New River crime prevention program and remain available for assistance, coordination, and consultation on all related matters of crime prevention and provide a variety of services to organizational commanders upon request. - $\underline{2}$ .
-Prepare written reports of crime prevention surveys and unannounced crime prevention visits. - $\underline{3}$ .
-Prepare and maintain a crime prevention checklist for use during Commanding General and Inspector General Inspections. - $\underline{4}$ .
-Maintain liaison with local crime prevention agencies and the National Crime Prevention Institute to ensure crime prevention methods remain current. - $\underline{5}$ .
-Make timely recommendations to the CO, MCAS New River concerning crime prevention requirements. - $\underline{6}$ .
-Coordinate with organizational crime prevention representatives to conduct crime prevention surveys and/or crime prevention visits pertaining to individuals and their property as outlined in enclosures (1) through (6). - $\underline{7}$ .
-Conduct crime prevention surveys for the BOQ and BEQ. - $\underline{8}$ .
-Conduct crime prevention surveys for MCAS New River supply and warehouses storing high value government property. - $\underline{9}$ .
-Conduct crime prevention surveys for Defense Commissary Agency East Region Commissaries. - $\underline{10}$ .
-Conduct crime prevention surveys for Marine Corps Community Services (MCCS), Lejeune-New River facilities. - $\underline{11}$ .
-Upon request, conduct Funds Procedures and Robbery classes for MCCS, Lejeune-New River personnel.
+- $\underline{1}$.
+Provide maximum emphasis and expertise to the MCAS New River crime prevention program and remain available for assistance, coordination, and consultation on all related matters of crime prevention and provide a variety of services to organizational commanders upon request. - $\underline{2}$.
+Prepare written reports of crime prevention surveys and unannounced crime prevention visits. - $\underline{\mathbf{3}}$.
+Prepare and maintain a crime prevention checklist for use during Commanding General and Inspector General Inspections. - 4.
+Maintain liaison with local crime prevention agencies and the National Crime Prevention Institute to ensure crime prevention methods remain current. - $\underline{5}$.
+Make timely recommendations to the CO, MCAS New River concerning crime prevention requirements. - $\underline{6}$.
+Coordinate with organizational crime prevention representatives to conduct crime prevention surveys and/or crime prevention visits pertaining to individuals and their property as outlined in enclosures (1) through (6). - $\underline{7}$.
+Conduct crime prevention surveys for the BOQ and BEO. - $\underline{8}$.
+Conduct crime prevention surveys for MCAS New River supply and warehouses storing high value government property. - $\underline{9}$.
+Conduct crime prevention surveys for Defense Commissary Agency East Region Commissaries. - 10.
+Conduct crime prevention surveys for Marine Corps Community Services (MCCS), Lejeune-New River facilities. - 11.
+Upon request, conduct Funds Procedures and Robbery classes for MCCS, Lejeune-New River personnel. - (4) Director, Communication Strategy (COMMSTRAT) and Operations, MCIEAST-MCB CAMLEJ